-Have you ever felt sluggish or down, and know it’s because of what you ate?
+Have you ever felt sluggish or down, and know it was because of what you ate?
 Like maybe the third cupcake wasn’t a good choice?
-A nutritious diet and healthy lifestyle has us feeling more energised, lively and good about ourselves.
+A nutritious diet and a healthy lifestyle have us feeling more energised, lively and good about ourselves.
 This is the same for our dogs.
 Whatever is in their belly can affect their entire mood and wellbeing, so it’s important to consider what we put in there.

 Here are some of the superfood ingredients you’ll find in Bell & Bone treats:

 This superfood improves digestion, lowers cholesterol, contains antioxidants and is even used to treat diarrhoea (though we’re hoping it doesn’t come to that).
 So, how does it work?

 - Carob is a rich source of fibre, which bulks up bowel movements and stimulates regularity, meaning improved digestion.
 This fibre is insoluble; so it absorbs liquids and results in your pup having healthy, firm number twos.

 - If the aim for your dog is weight loss, carob can help with this.
 It inhibits the secretion of postprandial ghrelin, a hormone that tells the brain it’s hungry.
 This means it can help stop your dog’s over-eating, and in turn help with weight loss attempts.

 - Did we mention superfood?
 With Vitamins A, B, B1, B2, B3, B6 and D, calcium, iron, magnesium, potassium, manganese and protein, you can be sure you’re making the right choice.
 And when you consider the taste… you’ll have them begging for more.